money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 You'll usually be given a schedule that informs you as to when your new account will be in operation and when your payments will be switched across; where providers let you open a current account online, this process can be even quicker.
 However, it's always a good idea to check that your direct debits are going out as planned and it's also worth leaving your old account open for a few months after the switch, just in case.

-All in all, whether you're looking for an interest free overdraft current account, a high interest current account, a business bank account, a basic bank account or bank accounts for bad credit the principle is the same.
+All in all, whether you're looking for an interest free overdraft current account, a high interest current account, a business bank account, a basic bank account, bank accounts for bad credit or even current accounts for over 50s the principle is the same.
 You should compare your options and apply for the best current bank account UK banks and building societies have to offer, so you get the most benefits for the lowest cost.